frederic-perez/AmE-dictionary/data/dictionary.md

 __whole<sup>2</sup>__ _n_ :mute:[~~w~~hole]
 __whole<sup>3</sup>__ _adv_ :mute:[~~w~~hole] _informal_ Entirely; wholly: _a whole new idea._
 __wholeheartedly__ _adv_ :two::hammer:
-__wholesale__ _adj_ :five: Use the adjective wholesale to describe something that’s done on a big, broad scale, like wholesale changes made by a new government that affect an entire country.
+__wholesale__ _adj, adv, n, v_ :six: Use the adjective wholesale to describe something that’s done on a big, broad scale, like wholesale changes made by a new government that affect an entire country.
 It’s pretty common to see the phrase “wholesale destruction,” especially when historians are talking about the overwhelming effects of war or ecological disasters.
 When wholesale is a verb, it has a very different meaning — to sell things in bulk, usually to someone who is going to sell it again at a higher retail price.
-The earliest meaning of the word was “in large quantities,” combining whole and sale into the phrase “by whole sale.” _Russia stands for wholesale orruption._ _The wholesale burning of villages._
+The earliest meaning of the word was “in large quantities,” combining whole and sale into the phrase “by whole sale.” _Russia stands for wholesale orruption._ _The wholesale burning of villages._ _The largest wholesale jewelry center open to the public._
 __wholesaler__ _n_ :two: Someone who buys large quantities of goods and resells to merchants rather than to the ultimate customers. _Syn_ jobber, middleman
-__wholesome__ _adj_ :three::hammer:
+__wholesome__ _adj_ :four::hammer:
 __wholistic__ _adj_ A variant spelling of holistic.
 __Wholly Molly__
-__wholly__ _adv_ :pencil2::three::hammer: _Something wholly different._ _A problem that is wholly unnecessary._
+__wholly__ _adv_ :pencil2::four::hammer: _Something wholly different._ _A problem that is wholly unnecessary._
 __whom__ _pron_ The objective form of who, used when who is not the subject of its own clause: _whom did you say you had seen?; he can’t remember whom he saw._
 __whoop-de-do__ _n_
 __whoop<sup>1</sup>__ _n_ :two::hammer: